 The whitecard will allow you to get an alternative language in case you are absolutely unhappy with the first language that was chosen for you, or you just like to have something to choose from.
 You don't need to register again in order to use your whitecard; it will be available once you get your language for the challenge.
 If you use it is up to you.
 Up!

-Most likely all 3 - 4 months.
-Four or three times a year might be a nice time span for me to work on things and for people not to get bored of it, because it is held any other weekend.
-Of course, this might change over time.
+This highly depends on my work schedule and private life.
+I would love to host it all three or four months but twice a year is definitely more realistic and doable for me at the moment.
+It gives me enough time to work on things and people are less likely to get bored of it, because it is held any other weekend.
+Naturally, this might change over time.
 Up!

 Nowhere.
-The challenge is absolutely free and it will stay that way.
+The challenge is 100% free and it will stay that way.
 I want to make this language challenge accessible for everyone regardless of their financial status, so you will have free access to everything on this site, being printables, resources and my support!
 Up!

 Just do it.
 Don't be afraid and embrace the unknown.
 I was pleasantly surprised of my challenge languages even though my first thought was "omg what" when I was given both Hungarian and Urdu.
 Look around on the website, join the community on IG, Twitter and Discord and if you have more questions, I'm always there to help. (: Up!